Lieutenant Colonel William McKenzie, MC, OBE - letters - 1914 - Part 3

 I should be able to make

-the [?] of our journeyings
+the story of our journeyings

-to you, but I can tell you
+to day but I can tell you

 the story some other day

-maybe, when I see you.
+maybe when I see you

-I am treated with great
+I are treated with great

-kindness & consideration
+Kindness & consideration

-by the officers & profound
+by ones Officers & profound

 respect by the men &